luca991/A-deep-learning-strategy-to-calibrate-heteroatomic-interactions-in-metal-alloys/README.md

   - D_Es_10, D_Es_01: the impurity energies, with the main text notation $\Delta E^{s}\_{El2\rightarrow El1}$ and $\Delta E^{s}\_{El1\rightarrow El2}$ respectively.

 ## Neural Network training
 *NN_training* contains the Python scripts for training the neural networks.
-Each programme trains the neural network of a physical quantity.
+Each programme trains the neural networks of a physical quantity.

 To run these programmes, you need to have the dataset (located in folder *Dataset* and named *data_ML_article.dat*) and the file with the extreme values for each quantity (*min_max_values.dat*) in the same folder.